str-dst/visor/README.md

 A preselect color is then added to the "active" white pixels of the loaded image.
 The list of pixel values is then simply displayed on the LED matrix.

-The remote controller is based on an Elite-C controller and hardwired to the Pi.
+The remote controller is based on an Elite-C controller and hardwired to the Pi via USB.
 For each keypress or keypress-combination a distinctive keycode is sent over a serial connection.
 On key release the code '0x00' is sent, though this has currently no real use.

 The faces are stored as simple 16x32 1-bit black/white bitmap files.
 Every face is mapped to one of the remotes keycodes.